 I've never barged before, where should I go first

 Surprisingly, this question comes up pretty often.
-Classic barge cruising is now available across Europe.
-Because our vessels are Small enough to navigate the smaller canals and rivers , we concentrate on these, and leave the 100 passenger cruise ships behind!
-France is very popular, but have you considered the beauty of the Scottish Highlands or the intrigue of Venice?
+Hotel barge cruising is now available across Europe.
+Because our vessels are small enough to navigate the smaller canals and rivers, we concentrate on these waterways and leave the 100 passenger cruise ships behind!
+France is very popular, but have you considered the beauty of the Scottish Highlands or the intrigue of the Venice Lagoon?

 Do I need travel insurance?

 Travel insurance is strongly recommended for all passengers, and in many cases it is a condition of your contract with the Operator that you have adequate insurance in place for the duration of your booking.
 It is your responsibility to ensure that your travel insurance is suitable for your needs.

 General visa and passport information